pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 ## Signal

-signal() sends a small payload to all subscribers.
+signal() sends a small payload to all subscribers of a channel.
 - Payload limit: 64 bytes (payload only).
-Contact support to request higher limits.
+Contact support for higher limits.

 ### Method(s)

-To Signal a message:

 ```
 `1pubnub.signal(